cagilceren/Java-Simple-TO-DO-List-REST-API/readme.md

 <br>

-This project is created as a part of self-learning.
+This project has been created as a part of self-learning.

 In this project, I have created REST API Service for a TO-DO App.